Kneaded That

 These Sourdough Pumpkin Cream Cheese Muffins are soft, spiced, and filled with cozy fall flavor.
 A swirl of sweet cheesecake filling runs through the pumpkin muffin base, creating a bakery-style treat with beautiful color and flavor.

-Made with sourdough discard, these muffins have a subtle tang and extra moisture that makes them irresistibly soft.
-They're easy enough for weekday mornings but special enough for a fall brunch or gathering.
+Made with sourdough discard, these muffins have a subtle tang and extra moisture that makes them irresistibly soft, just like my sourdough discard zucchini muffins.
+They're easy enough for weekday mornings but special enough for a fall brunch or gathering — right alongside my pumpkin banana muffins and fluffy sourdough cinnamon rolls.

 Overhead picture of pumpkin cream cheese muffins.